DarianaIbarra/Proyect-1/README.md

 #ANALYSIS:

-#Specific SNPs, such as rs356182 in the SNCA gene,  and rs34311866 in TMEM175 gene are strongly linked to Parkinson’s Disease.
-While the exact distribution isn’t specific in the extracted content, trends in SNP occurrence by population could indicate genetic predispositions.
+#The SNP rs356182 in the SNCA gene is most associated with Parkinson’s Disease, with samples taken from diverse populations including European and East Asian origins.

-#The genes mostly affected by the SNPs are "protein coding" and " Intergenic".
+#The SNPs primarily affect genes involved in neuronal function, cellular signaling, and lysosomal activity, critical for maintaining healthy brain cells.

-#SNCA, LRRK2, TMEM175, BST1 all of these genes play essential roles in maintaining neuronal health and are heavily interconnected within the PPI network, emphasizing their potential contribution to Parkinson’s pathology.
+#Protein-coding genes such as SNCA, LRRK2, TMEM175, and BST1 form key parts of the protein-protein interaction network, serving as central hubs.